sempare/sempare-delphi-streams/README.md

 ```
 or simply add the define SEMPARE_STREAMS_SPRING4D_SUPPORT in the project options.

 Support is provided by a helper class.
-Add the unit
+Simply add the unit
 ```
 uses
-        Sempare.Streams,
         Sempare.Streams.Spring4d;
 ```

+You don't need to include Sempare.Streams as there is a reference to the Stream Record as convenience.

 ## Optimising your queries